Icehawk78/FrozenCookies/README.md

 2022 May 13

-- Automatic dragon upgrading (to level 5) and dragon petting
+- Automatic dragon upgrading and dragon petting

 2022 May 12